abix-/powershell-practical/README.md

 * **Start-ClusterCapacityReport**: creates a Cluster Capacity HTML Report on vCPU/vRAM allocation, usage, availability, and contention for each Cluster.
 HTML report has separate tabs for each Cluster.
 Requires ImportExcel and ReportHTML modules.
 Connects to vROPs with REST and PowerShell.
 Requires CPU contention report in vROPs<br>
 * **Start-ClusterCapacitySummary**: creates a Cluster Capacity XLSX Summary on CPU/vRAM allocation, usage, availability, and contention for each Cluster.
 CPU Usage is calculated for 9AM to 5PM and 5PM to 9AM.
 Requires ImportExcel module.
 Connects to vROPs with REST and PowerShell.
 Requires CPU contention report in vROPs<br>
 * **Start-DatastoreMigration**: migrates VMs from a source Datastore/DatastoreCluster/MigrationGroup to a destination DatastoreCluster.
 Supports FillDatastorePercent to limit how full each datastore gets.
 Defaults to two svMotions at a time.
 Has been used to migrate 500TB+ between arrays.<br>
+* **Start-ILO**: reads the output from Get-HPOAInventory to quickly launch Internet Explorer for ILO IP
 * **Test-ESXiAccount**: validates that assumed credentials are valid on VMHosts<br>

 ## Random Scripts